 In life threatening emergencies, call 9-1-1.
-On how to handle behaviors or situations of concern, click Report Concerns What To Do and When for guidance.
+On how to handle behaviors or situations of concern, click here for guidance.

 People concerned about the safety of a student can call the 24/7 King County Crisis Clinic Hotline 206-461-3200 (TTY 206 461-3610) or 1-800-273-8255, describe the situation and ask for assistance on strategies for helping the student.